 The Owatonna Fire Department is a combination fire department - there are full-time firefighters, resident firefighters, and paid on call firefighters.

 Full-time Firefighters: The minimum full time staffing for the fire department is a full-time Fire Commander and a Fire Equipment Operator.
 The duty shift starts at 8:00 AM and is on-duty for 24 hours.
 Depending on scheduling determined by the Fire Chief, a duty shift may have additional firefighters assigned to any day on the schedule.
 Fire response starts with a duty shift page to the Fire Commander on-duty.
-Dispatching is provided by the Pearl Street 911 Center by radio.
+Dispatching is provided by the Rice Steele 911 Center by radio.
 The Fire Commander determines what additional help is needed to respond to the incident.
 Off-duty full time staff back up the duty shift when needed.
 Depending on the type of call, the Fire Commander can respond with station staffing or page a Day Shift, Night Shift or All Call page for additional help.